 After an appeal is docketed, a label with case information is created for the working folder.
-In addition, if an appeal qualified for prioritized processing and the folder does not already indicate that (for example, red folders indicate a Part D expedited appeal, which qualifies for prioritized case processing), a visual indicator must be placed on the working folder.
+In addition, if an appeal qualified for prioritized processing and the folder does not already indicate that (for example, grey folders represent entitlement appeals, which qualify for prioritized case processing), a visual indicator must be placed on the working folder.